JobKeeper Payment for businesses impacted by coronavirus (COVID-19)

 The payment rate changes start from 28 September 2020.

 From 28 September 2020, the JobKeeper Payment amount you'll get for eligible employees, working 20 hours or more a week changes.
-It will reduce from $1,500 to $1,200 per fortnight.
-This rate will reduce again to $1,000 per fortnight from 4 January 2021.
+It will change from $1,500 to $1,200 per fortnight.
+This rate will change again to $1,000 per fortnight from 4 January 2021.

 - the 4 weeks of pay periods before 1 March 2020